valerietsoi/4x3_derived/readme.md

 ## description
 4x3, four columns and three rows.

-Derived, as in derived from the lv2x2 macropad.
+Derived, as in derived from the [previous 2x2 macropad](https://github.com/valerietsoi/2squared).

 PCB and firmware tested.